Gail Koziara Boudreaux: Awards and recognition

 As recently as 2021, Boudreaux was also named by Modern Healthcare as one of the Most Powerful People in Healthcare.
 She was recognized by the Minneapolis/St. Paul Business Journal as one of the top 25 industry leaders, and included on Today's Chicago Woman list of 100 Women of Influence.

 In 2018, Boudreaux was awarded the Billie Jean King Contribution Award.

-In 2022, Boudreaux was awarded the Theodore Roosevelt Award, as well as being inducted into the CoSIDA Academic All-America Hall of Fame Class of 2022.
+In 2022, she was awarded the Theodore Roosevelt Award, as well as being inducted into the CoSIDA Academic All-America Hall of Fame Class of 2022.